 Le Corbusier’s greatest failing however was his abject disregard of rain effects.
 It quickly became so uncomfortable living in the house that the owners sent him this curt note: “After innumerable demands you have finally accepted that this house which you built in 1929 is uninhabitable….
 Please render it inhabitable immediately.”

-He ignored these requests, and shortly thereafter the owners abandoned the building on the grounds that it was defective beyond repair (they were also fleeing the Nazis).
+He ignored all these requests (of course), and shortly thereafter the owners abandoned the building on the grounds that it was defective beyond repair (they were also fleeing the blitz-kreiging Nazis).
 During the war, it was commandeered for military use and emerged abused and in semi-ruin.
-Le Corbusier himself would eventually go to bat for it, however, and succeeded in having it designated and restored as a monument to his personal greatness (or folly, depending on your viewpoint).
-Would-be modernists and gawkers visit it in great numbers every year.
+Le Corbusier himself would eventually go to bat for his prize dwelling, however, and succeeded in having it designated and restored as a monument to his personal greatness (or folly, depending on your point of view).
+Would-be modernists and gawkers visit it in droves every year.

 This indifference towards the invasive force of water continues in the minimalist camp of modernism to this very day.
-When contractors fabricate structures with poorly sealed stucco walls, metal framed windows lacking trim boards, exposed roof membranes, and eaves that don’t project over walls in buildings whose walls contain vapour barriers that prevent drying out – the net result is buildings that develop moulds and begin to rot within a few years.
-We’ve seen a spate of this in condominiums and apartments over two decades here on our wet west coast (the phenomenon is described euphemistically as ‘premature building envelope failure’).
-We don’t know how many families endure living in mouldy environments as a result of PBEF, but it’s not a small number.
+When contractors fabricate structures with poorly sealed stucco walls, metal framed windows lacking trim boards, exposed roof membranes, and eaves that don’t project over walls in buildings whose walls contain vapour barriers that prevent drying out – the net result is buildings that develop molds and begin to rot within a few years.
+We’ve seen a spate of this in condominiums and apartments over the past two decades here on our wet west coast (the phenomenon is described euphemistically as ‘premature building envelope failure’ PBEF).
+We don’t know how many families endure living in moldy environments as a result of PBEF, but it’s not a small number.